pysiral/pysiral/docs/glossary.rst

         the data production (Examples: ``cci`` for sea ice thickness climate data records of the ESA Climate Change Initiative).

+    Sea Ice Concentration
+        The fraction of sea ice in a given area.
+It is usually expressed as a percentage (0-100%) or as a fraction (0-1).

     Sensor
         The name of the radar altimeter sensor.
 In pysiral, each sensor is referenced by a unique platform identifier, which is by default the lower case name e.g. ``siral`` for ``cryosat2`` or